Explosia FX: Advection

 Advection of the smoke, heat, etc. is of course already built-in to Explosia.
 So what is the purpose of this tab?

-In X-Particles 4, you can add an emitter to the scene and if you check the 'Advect Particles' switch, the particles from the emitter will be altered in the same way as the Explosia parameters such as smoke.
+If you add an emitter to the scene and if you check the 'Advect Particles' switch, the particles from the emitter will be altered in the same way as the Explosia parameters such as smoke.
 The particle parameters are directly altered by the relevant channel.
 For example, if 'Velocity' is set to 100%, the particles take on the velocity in the solver voxels they pass through.
 This gives very fluid and natural-looking movement to the particles.
 You can turn off the display in the Explosia solver if desired, in which case the solver is in effect acting like a particle modifier.

 In this video, you can see the particles from an emitter as well as the smoke display; the particles are shaded yellow to black.
 At frame 60 the display is turned off, showing the particles being advected by the solver: